 Honestly, doing surveys sounds boring as shit to me.
 Some of the more modern survey apps do payout, but you still have to look at what you're doing for work, and if you would enjoy it.

 So you're telling me, you're in a tough situation and need some extra cash, so you think of the most boring way to earn money in your spare time?
 Filling out forms?
 That sounds like a nightmare.

-If you aren't getting scammed into handing over tons of private information, then the best case scenario is that earn about a few dollars per hour.
-Maybe if you dedicate a couple hours a day you can get a few hundred dollars a month.
+If you aren't getting scammed into handing over tons of private information, then the best-case scenario is that earn about a few dollars per hour.
+Maybe if you dedicate a couple of hours a day you can get a few hundred dollars a month.
 Optimists will say, “Hey, that's money in your pocket!”.
 But at what cost?